 This is to certify that the person identified on this certificate is authorised, in accordance with section 103 of the Water Agencies (Powers) Act 1984, to give infringement notices under these regulations.

-[Schedule 3 amended in Gazette 14 Jun 2002 p.
-2836-7; 5 Sep 2006 p.
-3625.]
+[Form 5 amended in Gazette 14 Jun 2002 p.
+2837.]

 Notes

-1 This is a compilation of the Rights in Water and Irrigation Regulations 2000 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 9 February 2007 of the Rights in Water and Irrigation Regulations 2000 and includes the amendments made by the other written laws referred to in the following table.
+The table also contains information about any reprint.

 Compilation table